OpenAssetIO/OpenAssetIO/doc/contributing/CODING_STANDARDS.md

 namespaced in the same way as in C++, i.e. not polluting the parent namespace.

+### Const

+Methods of interface classes that are conceptually stateless, and their corresponding wrapper class methods should not be marked `const`.
+For example, `ManagerInterface` + `Manager`, `HostInterface` and `Host`.
+This may seem to contradict the "stateless" definition, but it allows the implementation to maintain private state to service the API requests efficiently, such as server connections or caches.
+Exceptions to this are the identification methods that should be constants.

 ## String formatting

 The project has a (private, header-only) dependency on the